Best Law Firms Ranked By Best Lawyers USA 2025 - Best Rated Personal Injury Lawyers

-ThanksgivingTowards the end of November, millions of Americans kick off the holiday season by sharing a flavorful feast with their beloved friends and family.
+Towards the end of November, millions of Americans kick-off the holiday season by sharing a flavorful feast with their beloved friends and family.
 Thanksgiving is a time to come together around the table and take a moment to acknowledge what you are truly grateful for.
-The risk of accidents and catastrophic injuries will be at an all-time high during the holiday season.
+Though Thanksgiving celebrations may be a bit unorthodox this year due to the global pandemic, the risk of accidents and catastrophic injuries will be at an all-time high during the holiday season.

 For countless people each year, what starts out as a festive holiday turns gruesome and tragic.
 More people visit the emergency room during the end of the year holidays than any other time of year.
-The most common accidents on Thanksgiving that you need to be aware of include: motor vehicle accidents, fires, and burns, slip and falls, and food poisoning.
+The most common accidents on Thanksgiving that you need to be aware of include: motor vehicle accidents, fires and burns, slip and falls, and food poisoning.

 Car Accidents

 For most people, Thanksgiving means loading up the family car and heading out to visit family and friends.
 According to the NHTSA, the Thanksgiving holiday sees an increase in crashes and fatalities.
 In 2017, 528 people were killed in an auto accident during the holiday season, which officially starts at 6 p.m. the Wednesday before Thanksgiving to 5:59 a.m. on the following Monday.
-Although you cannot fully avoid a car crash, the following precautions can increase your safety on busy roads:
+Although you cannot fully avoid a car crash, the following precautions can increase your safety on the busy roads:

 Fires and Burns